 It’s clear that these maximum consumption levels have little basis in medical research.
-Instead, a society’s history, culture and attitudes toward alcohol largely determine them.
+Instead, a society’s history, culture, and attitudes toward alcohol largely create them.

-For example, Dr. Richard Smith was a member of the committee that formed the drinking guidelines for the United Kingdom.
-He reported that the figures were not based on any clear evidence at all.
+For instance, Dr. Richard Smith was a member of the committee that formed the drinking guidelines for the UK.
+He said that the figures were not based on any clear evidence at all.
 Indeed, he said the guidelines “were really plucked out of the air.”
 He said that “It was a sort of intelligent guess by a committee.”1

-An important fact is that people tend to underreport the quantity of alcohol they drink.
+An important fact is that people tend to underreport how much they drink.
 Researchers use many different methods to know when people underreport drinking.
 And they also conduct research around the world.
 Most research finds underreporting by about 40% to 60%.